Gabriel-Desharnais/Mapycli/README.md

 # Mapycli
 Python 3 package to do client operations on web service respecting Open Geospatial Consortium (OGC) standard.
-This is the documentation for version 0.0.0.1 (a.k.a really really alpha).

 ## How to install
 Sometime in the future the package will be on pypi and there will be a *.deb* or *.rpm* package, but for now you will need to do